-As portrayed in the film, on 21 January 1968, an American B-52 bomber crashed near the U.S. Thule Air Base in Northwest Greenland.
-The plane carried four hydrogen bombs, three of which were recovered whilst the fourth bomb disappeared from the sea ice—and from all documents about the crash.
-The cover-up was revealed by Poul Brink, a Danish journalist from a local radio station, who discovered that many of the Danish workers who had been sent to Greenland as part of the clean-up operation, “Project Crested Ice,” had developed a range of skin diseases, including cancer (see Brink 1997).
-The Idealist begins in 1988, twenty years after the crash, and follows hot on the heels of Brink and his nine-year battle against Danish and US governments, the health services, and his own employers to get to the bottom of the story about Danish Thule workers who had been harmed by the clean-up work they carried out in the aftermath of the crash.
-Although the film takes place in the late 1980s and early 1990s, it is set against the geopolitical climate of the Cold War and the Danish defense agreement with the US in 1951.
-And as the story unfolds, Brink uncovers a 1957 secret letter from former Danish Prime Minister, H. C. Hansen documenting that the 1951 defense agreement between Denmark and the US allowed the Americans to store nuclear weapons in Greenland.
+As portrayed in the film, on January 21, 1968, an American B-52 bomber crashed near the US Thule Air Base in Northwest Greenland.
+The plane carried four hydrogen bombs, three of which were recovered while elements of the fourth bomb disappeared under the sea ice.
+The US government was forced, by the Danish authorities, to recover as much of the wreckage as possible and move it all back to the United States under the veil of secrecy.
+The cover-up was revealed by Poul Brink, a Danish journalist from a local radio station, who discovered that many of the Danish workers sent to Greenland as part of the clean-up operation, Project Crested Ice, had developed a range of skin diseases, including cancer (see Brink 1997).
+The Idealist begins in 1988, twenty years after the crash, and follows hot on the heels of Brink and his nine-year battle against the Danish and US governments, the health services, and his own employers to get to the bottom of the story about Danish Thule workers who had been harmed by the clean-up work carried out in the aftermath of the crash.
+Although the film takes place in the late 1980s and early 1990s, it is set against the geopolitical climate of the Cold War and the Danish defense agreement with the United States in 1951.
+And as the story unfolds, Brink uncovers a 1957 secret letter from former Danish prime minister H. C. Hansen documenting that the 1951 defense agreement between Denmark and the United States allowed the Americans to store nuclear weapons in Greenland.
 This was in spite of the fact that Denmark had a no nuclear policy—at least officially.

-Geopolitically, Greenland is central to The Idealist.
-Naturally.
+Geopolitically, Greenland is central to The Idealist, naturally.
 It is pivotal to the story and to the premise of the film.
-However, Greenland as place is only visually represented in the film as the site of the crash, through archival footage from the immediate aftermath of the crash, and not as the main battleground.
-Twenty years after the crash, the battle is fought in the Danish and American archives, in interviews with Danish politicians, in the Danish courts and in the hunt for new evidence.
+However, Greenland as place is only visually represented in the film as the site of the crash, through archival footage from the immediate aftermath of the crash, not as the main battleground.
+Twenty years after the crash, the battle is fought in the Danish and American archives, in interviews with Danish politicians, in the Danish courts, and in the hunt for new evidence.
 Hence, Greenland features only as a distant backdrop to the story unfolding in Copenhagen.
 Rosendahl’s decision to let Brink become the vehicle for telling the story, rather than become the story itself, also means that the film becomes as much about his quest for the truth—and for blaming the Danish government for the sufferings endured by Danish Thule workers.
 Indeed, a number of tensions are at play in the encounters that Brink has with his surroundings as the story progresses: How do the people that Brink confronts react?
-How does the former US ambassador react when Brink tracks him down in Texas to ask him about the secret defense agreement between Denmark and the US?
+How does the former US ambassador react when Brink tracks him down in Texas to ask him about the secret defense agreement between Denmark and the United States?
 How do the Danish politicians react when Brink accuses them of lying to the public?